ramyodev/Willhaben-Grabber/README.md

 # Willhaben Grabber
+**[Warning] Currently Willhaben has changed their frontend so that only 5 products are rendered on the first request.
+For now, I'm bypassing this with Selenium.
+In the future we can think of something.**
 > This is a simple grabber written in Python which helps you to grab products from Willhaben.at

 ## General info